mongchanghsi/01.116_Project_Interface/README.md

 ### Set Up

+1. Navigate to `frontend`, you will need to run `cp .env.template .env` and key in the required information in the `.env` file
-1. Navigate to `backend`, you will need to create a `credentials.json` which contains the credentials for Google Sheets
+2. Navigate to `backend`, you will need to create a `credentials.json` which contains the credentials for Google Sheets

 ### How to start